-When cooked incorrectly, quinoa can become a stodgy, heavy, or even crunchy and burnt mass.
-Meanwhile, cooked correctly, perfect quinoa should be light and fluffy – with clear individual grains.
+When cooked incorrectly, quinoa can become a mushy, heavy, or even crunchy and burnt mass.
+Meanwhile, cooked correctly, quinoa is light and fluffy with a nutty, earthy taste and clear individual grains.

 - Salt: To season.
 Feel free to adjust the amounts to your liking.

 Best Quinoa to Water Ratio